Heading up the Chefs’ Table event at The Grand Hotel

 This year the Grand Hotel are hosting a very special event, named ‘Brighton Chefs’ Table’.
 Seven of Brighton’s leading chefs are joining forces to offer a gastronomic experience not to be missed, where each will serve a table of guests with their own special style of menu – however who will be eating what will be a surprise until the evening itself!

-Brighton Chefs’ Table in conjunction with the GB1 at The Grand Brighton, is a charity fund raising pop up event which celebrates 50 years of the Rocking Horse Appeal.
+Brighton Chefs’ Table in conjunction with The Grand Brighton, is a charity fund raising pop up event which celebrates 50 years of the Rocking Horse Appeal.

 Michael Bremner is head chef and owner of both 64 Degrees and new restaurant Murmur.
 Before opening 64 Degrees he was head chef at Due South and vegetarian restaurant Food For Friends.
 Michael has been at the forefront of the Brighton food scene, and 64 Degrees is regularly voted the best restaurant in Brighton with its innovative and complex small plates winning plaudits locally and nationally.
 Recently Michael appeared twice on TV’s Great British Menu representing his homeland of Scotland.
 In 2017 he presented his main dish at the final banquet, winning over the judges with his dish “The Grass is Greener” which celebrated 140 years of Wimbledon.
 With the opening of Murmur on Hove’s seafront, Michael has taken the innovative techniques from 64 Degrees and placed then within a traditional restaurant environment; creating the finest seafront restaurant in the city.